-The continuing resolution for Fiscal Year (FY) 2014 that was enacted in October will expire on January 15, and new appropriations legislation will be required in order to prevent another government shutdown.
+The continuing resolution funding the federal government for Fiscal Year (FY) 2014 that was enacted in October will expire on January 15, and new appropriations legislation that meets the Bipartisan Budget Act’s discretionary spending cap of $1,012 billion for fiscal year 2014 will be required in order to prevent another government shutdown.
 Currently, discretionary appropriations are being funded at an annualized level of $986 billion, which is a continuation of the post-sequester levels from FY 2013.
-For reference, the Budget Control Act cap for FY 2014 before sequestration is $1.058 trillion.

 Debt Limit Reinstated at Approximately $17.3 Trillion

 Absent action from Congress, the debt limit will be reinstated on February 8, 2014 at approximately $17.3 trillion, reflecting roughly $600 billion in deficit spending and increased intragovernmental debt since the limit was previously reinstated on May 19, 2013.
 Once reinstated, the U.S. will be up against its debt limit and the Treasury will immediately begin deploying “extraordinary measures” – legal accounting maneuvers that reduce intragovernmental debt and allow the Treasury to raise a limited amount of cash – to comply with the debt limit and continue meeting all financial obligations of the federal government for an additional period of time.